ethersphere/bee-factory/README.md

 ./scripts/environment.sh start
 ```

+### Restricted API

+If you want to enable permission check feature of Bee on the API endpoints you can use `--restrict` flag.
+This will
+use default password `SwarmToTheMoon` or if you want you can pass your own password as `--restrict=someOtherPassword`.

+This feature requires to have `htpasswd` command available which is part of the `apache2-utils` package.

 ### Pull images

 Bee Factory can build images for CIs, but it is also possible to pull image to your computer as well.